ikutsia/jobna/JOB_FEED_SETUP.md

 # Job Feed Aggregator Setup Guide

 This guide explains how to set up the feed aggregator functionality that fetches jobs from ReliefWeb and Adzuna.
-Other feeds (DevJobsIndo, UN Jobs, Remote OK, etc.) are currently disabled because of access or freshness limitations.
+Other feeds (UN Jobs, Remote OK, etc.) remain disabled because of access limitations.
+The job feed UI now includes a Location dropdown for Adzuna so you can pull roles from a single country or from every supported market at once.

 ## 🏗️ Architecture